skrub-data/skrub/doc/modules/data_ops/validation/tuning_validating_data_ops.rst

 We can control how scoring is performed by using :meth:`DataOp.skb.with_scoring`.
-It has a ``scoring`` parameter, which can be anything :func:`sklearn.model_selection.cross_validate` accepts for ``scoring`` such as a metric name, callable scorer, or dict mapping metric names to scorers (see the reference documentation of :meth:`DataOp.skb.with_scoring` for details).
+It has a ``scoring`` parameter, which can be anything scikit-learn's :func:`~sklearn.model_selection.cross_validate` accepts for ``scoring`` such as a metric name, callable scorer, or dict mapping metric names to scorers (see the reference documentation of :meth:`DataOp.skb.with_scoring` for details).

 It also accepts a ``kwargs`` argument, which are passed to the scorer when evaluating the learner.